 My husband is a devoted listener of the Joe Rogan Podcast.
 One of the guests on his show was what I would call a "typically healthy" individual and it seems as though he opted to undergo Stem Cell Transfusions to see if he could become stronger or healthier.
 Can you imagine?
 Some people obviously have gobs of money... but this was a way we were able to learn about the use of the cells, which is just extremely interesting, isn't it?
-Pardon the profanity and illicit content, but if you want to listen to that podcast, click HERE.
+Pardon the profanity and illicit content, but if you want to view to that podcast, here it is.

 So many have asked me how we found this office or why we chose this particular facility.
 There's really no short way to explain the nature of our association to this Office/Doctor.
 A few months ago, I received a message from Dr. John Shieh (pronounced "shāy") of RejuvaYou- located in South Pasadena, Ca.

 Quick background on our relationship with him: Dr. Shieh adored my Dad and also treated him.
 My dad was a KKLA 99.5FM Radio Host of "The Frank Pastore Show"- which won the NRB's 'Talk show of the year' several times (Proud Daughter brag moment.)
 It was an LA drive time show and he was just the best- naturally he developed some great relationships with his sponsors.
 RejuvaYou was one of them.
 Matter of fact, the day my Dad was struck on his motorcycle- he spent his morning getting a treatment in Dr. Shieh's Office.
 My dad later passed away due to complications, which was about 4.5 years ago now.
 Dr. Shieh and his family were so wonderful through it all.
 He continues to treat my Mom and Sister-in-law.

 The message read:

 I hope all is well for you and the family.
 I've been following some of the great progress with Finley and she is truly blessed to be in your family, and I'm sure you are all blessed by her too!